stscoundrel/sanakirju/README.md

 ### Sources.

 Words & translations are from [Karjalan Kielen Sanakirja](http://kaino.kotus.fi/cgi-bin/kks/kks_etusivu.cgi) created by [Institute for the Languages of Finland](https://www.kotus.fi/en).
 The original material is licenced under [Creative Commons International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+The data format of the original entries has been altered by [Sanakirju Simplifier](https://github.com/stscoundrel/sanakirju-simplifier) tool